Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Introduction

 To capture and predict the interaction of materials with electromagnetic vacuum fluctuations inside an optical cavity, a quantum description of the cavity field is essential, rendering \ac{QED} the natural theoretical framework.
 In practice, this interaction has been addressed using \ac{QED} model Hamiltonians as a starting point, in which photons are coupled to atoms or molecules approximated as effective few-level systems, such as in the Jaynes-Cummings model~\cite{jaynes2005comparison}.
 While these approaches successfully capture key features of light-matter hybridization, they are inherently limited when subtle modifications of realistic extended solid materials and collective many-body effects are of interest, including the modification of chemical properties of molecular ensembles~\cite{hutchison2012modifying,ebbesen2016hybrid,mandal2023theoretical,ruggenthaler2023understanding} and spin glasses~\cite{sidler2025collectively} in cavities.
 To achieve a first-principles description of matter while retaining a quantum treatment of the electromagnetic field, \ac{QEDFT} is introduced as the first general framework of this kind~\cite{ruggenthaler2014quantum,ruggenthaler2015ground}, which provides an \textit{ab initio} description of coupled light-matter systems based on electronic and photonic densities~\cite{schafer2021making,Lu2024}.
-In addition, complementary quantum chemistry methods based on wave-function techniques have also been developed within a \ac{QED} framework for atoms and molecules, such as \ac{QED} configuration interaction~\cite{mctague2022non} and coupled cluster~\cite{haugland2020coupled,mordovina2020polaritonic} approaches.
+In addition, complementary \ac{QED}-based electronic-structure methods have been developed primarily for atoms and molecules.
+Wavefunction-based approaches include \ac{QED} Hartree-Fock theory~\cite{buchholz2019reduced,buchholz2020light,schnappinger2023cavity,thiam2025comprehensive}, \ac{QED} configuration-interaction theory~\cite{mctague2022non,vu2024cavity}, \ac{QED} coupled-cluster approaches~\cite{haugland2020coupled,mordovina2020polaritonic}, and related wavefunction formulations~\cite{de2016unified}.
+Density-functional-theory-based approaches have also been developed for many-electron systems coupled to quantized cavity modes, including Gaussian-basis QED implementations~\cite{yang2021quantum}, real-space Sternheimer formulations~\cite{welakuh2022frequency}, and optimized-effective-potential methods~\cite{pellegrini2015optimized,flick2018ab}.